First Simple Machine

-If we had used one of the other types of base class this will exist automatically, but since we chose FGBuildable, we need to add one ourselves.
+If we had used one of the other types of base machine classes, these may have existed automatically, but since we chose FGBuildable, we need to add them ourselves.

 The init logic happens in the

-BeginPlay event and initializes the base state of the factory (also based on the save information).
+BeginPlay event and initializes the base state of the machine (also based on the save information).